aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 When cross-compiling outside of Cygwin, in addition to the previous section, the following adjustments are required:

 1. Try make, if it prompts that the path is wrong, change the corresponding path separator in the Makefile from "/" to "\\".
 Don't change all "/" to "\\" at the beginning, because the Windows version of some tools derived from linux can recognize "/" as a path separator.
-2. Configure the environment variables described in section [Independent cross-compilation environment](#####Independent cross-compilation environment) to point to the correct cross-compilation environment.
+2. Configure the environment variables described in section [Independent Cross-Compilation Environment](#Independent-Cross-Compilation-Environment) to point to the correct cross-compilation environment.
 In these environment variables, the path should be separated by "\\".

-### Compile and run Demo
+### Compile and Run Demo
-#### ready
+#### Ready
 SDK provides Demo based on Ethereum , PlatONE , FISCO-BCOS and fabric.
 Before running these demos, you need to install the corresponding blockchain node software (or have known nodes) and deploy the smart contracts required by the demo.

 The smart contract used by the demo and its ABI JSON file are placed in: